-Small ponds need cleaning about every five years, large ponds about every 10 years.
+Small wildlife friendly ponds need cleaning about every five years, large ponds about every 10 years.

 Natural ponds and man-made ponds designed and built to attract and sustain wildlife should not be cleaned to often and never completely cleaned out at all.
 It can take years to develop a balanced ecosystem and just a day to destroy it.
 It's a fine balance between cleaning a pond and ruining it.

-Equipment you will need to clear out a pond.
+Equipment you will need to clean a pond.

 Pond cleaning tips